bright-dev/bright/doc/source/Reactor1G.rst

 .. attribute:: Reactor1G.BUd

     The discharge burnup (float).
-This has units of [MWd/kgIHM] and, unless something went very wrong, should be rather close in value to :attr:`TargetBU`.
+This has units of [MWd/kgIHM] and, unless something went very wrong, should be rather close in value to :attr:`target_BU`.

 .. attribute:: Reactor1G.k